River Effra: The 20th century and later

+The combined sewer overflow (CSO) of the Effra followed the Brixton Storm Relief Sewer to discharge to the Thames at an outfall, called Brixton Storm Relief CSO, north of Vauxhall Bridge.
+A portion of Brixton Storm Relief Sewer was reconstructed in the 1970s around Brixton Road.

+The outfall changed again with the construction of Thames Tideway Tunnel in the 2020s.
+An interception chamber was built into the Thames at Albert Embankment in front of Brixton Storm Relief CSO to intercept the effluence into the Tideway Tunnel.
+In the event of a sewer overflow, the Effra effluence could still be discharged to the Thames through a new outfall in front of the interception chamber, called Effra CSO.
+The top of the interception chamber was covered and landscaped for public access.
+It is now called Isle of Effra.

 Course

 The Upper Norwood Recreation Ground, source of the main tributary of the Effra.

 The river was fed by several tributaries which met above Brixton.
 The main branch of the Effra rises near Harold Road in Upper Norwood Recreation Ground, and flows through West Norwood.
 Where Norwood High Street merges at the fountain with the A215 to form Norwood Road, it was joined by a small tributary from Knights Hill ward.

 A second branch rose south of Gipsy Hill and ran into West Dulwich via Croxted Road, after flowing from near the Westow House inn, Westow Hill.
 Beyond the Paxton pub opposite the end of Gipsy Hill its culvert captures water from Hamilton Road, forms the back garden line of Croxted Road and joins the other tributary at the South Circular Road, where it now forms the sewers of Croxted Road, Dulwich Road, Dalberg Road, Effra Road, Electric Lane, and Brixton Road.

 East along the watershed, springs rose in Dulwich Wood, flowing through Belair Park and beneath North Dulwich to Herne Hill.
 Still further to the east a tributary called the Ambrook rose from springs in Sydenham Hill Wood and Peckarmans Wood, flowing to Herne Hill through present-day Dulwich Park, where its heavily landscaped channel is visible.
 The longest and easternmost tributary ran from Eliot Bank and Horniman Park in Forest Hill down to Herne Hill.

 Rocque's map of 1746 called these confluences around Herne Hill railway station "Island Green".
 Most of these tributaries are no longer visible above ground: an exception is the Ambrook, which still flows seasonally in Sydenham Hill Wood.

 The Effra flowed generally NNW until it reached its lower course, north of Brixton.
 At this point it turned northeast and then east, running through the grounds of Bermondsey Priory.
 It fed Lambeth and possibly Walworth Marshes, and may have joined the Earl's Sluice, which entered the Thames at Deptford Wharf.
 After diversion in the 13th century, it ran directly west from Kennington to join the Thames at Vauxhall.